arangodb/kube-arangodb/docs/Manual/Deployment/Kubernetes/BackupResource.md

 ## `spec: Object`

-Spec of the ArangoBackup object.
+Spec of the ArangoBackup Custom Resource.

 Required: true